SebastianWilson/MLpage/index.md

 *above: k=13, PCA*

 Notice how the data seems to be oriented diagonally.
 This is likely the orientation of the original time axis.
-When we see overlapping data, this is because those data have been broken into upper and lower clusters.
-Presumably, these new features have something to do with volume and price.
+When we see overlapping clusters, this is because the data have been broken into upper and lower clusters, with respect to some other feature.
+Presumably, the new features have something to do with volume and price, as per our previous speculation.
 Compare to the plot for k=7, which we found to neatly separate clusters along the time axis.

 ![image](https://user-images.githubusercontent.com/82196613/114154378-57f14480-98ee-11eb-9d6e-274e74a11ba2.png)

 *above: k=7, PCA*

-This data implies that there aren’t distinct attractor states - otherwise we would be seeing at least two different loci of clustering when reducing to principal components.
+The data imply that there aren’t distinct attractor states for this stock - otherwise we would be seeing at least two different loci of clustering when reducing to principal components.
 Does this hold for ETFs and other stocks?
 For our sample ETF, AADR, an interesting pattern emerges.
 While there are two distinct masses of points, there seems to be a dense mass within a larger, sparser mass.
 Here is the plot when k=2 to illustrate this.

 ![image](https://user-images.githubusercontent.com/82196613/114154434-67708d80-98ee-11eb-95a1-037375ea2bcc.png)